Blog

 Choosing the Right Business Schools

 Choosing which MBA program(s) you should apply to is one of the most important—and certainly one of the earliest—decisions you need to make in the application process.
-Yet we often see candidates targeting business schools without having fully thought through their options.
+Yet we often see candidates who have not fully thought through their options before targeting business schools.
 These applicants typically end up in one of the following predicaments:

-1. They selected schools based solely on rankings and thus aimed too high, ending up without any options at all.
+1. They selected schools based solely on rankings and thus applied to programs where they were not competitive, ending up with no options at all.

 2. They applied to a range of schools, but after they got in, they realized they did not actually want to attend any of them.